 Steps:

 - Firstly, you need to open your worksheet.
-Here, you must save the Excel file as Excel Macro-Enabled Workbook (*xlsm).
+Here, you must save the Excel file as an Excel Macro-Enabled Workbook (*xlsm).

 - Secondly, you have to choose the Developer tab >> then select Visual Basic.